aVolpe/aVolpe.github.io/_posts/2025-01-31-tester-pattern-react.md

    |> await %.thenHasInChapters(2)
 ```

 # Second scenario: A simple form

-The tester pattern realy shines when we need to test different use cases that
+The Tester Pattern really shines when testing multiple use cases that share a
-has a similar setup and need specific assertions, in this case we will have a
+similar setup but require specific assertions.
+In this case, we will test a form
-form to edit some personal information (name and lastname).
+for editing personal information (first name and last name).

 For the form we will use
 [react-hook-form](https://react-hook-form.com/get-started), and the [getting